Military operations other than war: Overview

-Planners are challenged to find ways to resolve or work around unique arrays of inter-related constraints, e.g., issues related to budgeting, training and force structure.
+Planners are challenged to find ways to resolve or work around unique arrays of inter-related constraints (e.g. issues related to budgeting, training, and force structure).
 The uncertainties which are inherent or implied include the varying political aspects which are likely to affect unanticipated MOOTW.

 Australia

-The Australian Defence Forces has turned attention to the study and understanding of a changing geo-strategic environment.
+The Australian Defence Force has turned attention to the study and understanding of a changing geo-strategic environment.
 MOOTW becomes more important where the options for traditional application of military instruments are growing more limited.

 Australian participation in UN peacekeeping operations began in 1947.